 These units require you to download a proprietary application on your phone, which are generally free of charge.

 How will you connect the transducer to your kayak?

-Many modern kayaks feature scupper holes, which allow you to pass the transducer through the hull for proper mounting.
-However, old kayaks rarely have these features, so you’ll have to purchase a depth finder that will work with your kayak.
+3. Many modern kayaks feature scupper holes, which allow you to pass the transducer through the hull for proper mounting.
+However, old kayaks rarely have these features so you have to purchase a depth finder that works with your kayak.